n-e-e-l/simple_recommendation_engine/README.md

  Sample result: ![Alt text](https://github.com/n-e-e-l/simple_recommendation_engine/blob/main/sample_result.JPG)

 Getting Ranking just based on the number of votes would mean that movies released recently would have a big disadvantage as they won't have ample number of votes at all.
 Moreover few movies have cult following and that is refelected in their voting numbers.
-To avoid this weighted average os the number of votes and the average votes is taken.
+To avoid this weighted average is thaken that corresponds to number of votes and the average score of votes.

 weighted rating formula as a metric/score.
 Mathematically, it is represented as follows: